 This course introduces contemporary functional models of human communication, and proposes a Christian alternative perspective in which we are called to bless and serve society through a wide diversity of communicative forms.
 Guest speakers apply this perspective to a broad array of communications disciplines, and students use the model to critique communication exchanges varying from intimate interpersonal communication to mass media products.

-CMNA 399 - Special Topics in Communication Arts 2007/08, Winter 3(3-0-3)
+CMNA 350 - Introduction to Motion Picture Production 2007-08.
+Fall 3(3-0-3)